vineetpandita10/MERN-Blog-WebApp/README.md

 ### `Enjoy`

-In both backend and frontend terminals run npm start and Enjoy the deployment
+In both backend and frontend terminals run npm start and Enjoy.
+I've deployed the frontend using Netlify and backend using Render.

 ### `Live site`

 https://unrivaled-sunflower-1a213c.netlify.app/

-frontend deployed usin Netlify and backend using Render